The Legacy of Jack Smith

 Karina Longworth, though, by presenting a video starring performance artist Penny Arcade, one of the main participants over the struggle over who actually owns Jack’s work.
 I’ll embed the video below, too, if you’re interested in watching.
 And from following a couple of links, I found out more about the entire situation.
 A great deal of the backstory can be found in this Village Voice article by C. Carr, which I guess was written way back in 2004.

 The gist is this: First of all, Jack didn’t leave a will at the time of his death indicating what should be done with his work.
-Penny Arcade was close to him at the time and she took it upon herself to get his shit together and figure out what should be done with it.
+Penny Arcade was close to him at the time and she took it upon herself to get his things in order and figure out what should be done with it.
 She also got Voice critic J. Hoberman involved to help out and they formed the Plastic Foundation to protect the work.

 Meanwhile, Jack’s closest living relative was his sister, Mary Sue Slater, who hadn’t spoken to her brother since the ’50s, but legally she has the most rights to his work.
 Hoberman repeatedly asked Slater to give up those rights.
 However, Slater never responded, so Hoberman and Arcade just went about trying to find places to accept Jack’s work.